 Eating Your Lover’s Face

 Years ago there was a commercial for the Reach toothbrush from Johnson & Johnson in which a guy had a “flip-top” head.
-I felt like that when we were snogging.
+That’s what it was like when we were snogging.

 If you need to eat your lover’s face to enjoy yourself, you should probably audition for The Walking Dead or you might become a headline about bath salts.
-Which brings me to number two:
+Which brings me to my next point:

 Ignoring the Signals

 Picking up on your lover’s vibe is part of being a good maker-outer.
-Acquiring some sensitivity and a soupçon of generosity will make the whole thing more of a mutual experience.
+Acquiring some sensitivity and a soupçon of generosity will make the whole thing mutually enjoyable.
+And just, plain mutual.

 I once made out with a guy who gave me instructions on everything from where to rest my hands during the embrace to the proper angle of my head (never mind that kissing at said angle would have required an appointment with my chiropractor.)
 He also complained that I kissed like his mother.
 I asked him when he had last kissed his mother and then I asked him to leave.

 Wanna turn your lover on?
 Try caresses, sweet nothings and … I don’t know … TENDERNESS!?!?!?
-Practice one or more of those before you bring up his mother.
-Or better yet, don’t bring up his mother.
+Practice one or more of those before you bring up your mother.
+Or better yet, don’t bring up your mother.

 I’m not even going to discuss this.
 See also “Garlic.”